Mediation in Civil Matters

 - Notice of the mediation date will be mailed to you approximately 60 days prior to mediation.

-- If your mediation is rescheduled, you will have to fill out a new Confidential Settlement Statement.
+- If your mediation is rescheduled, you will have to fill out a new Confidential Settlement Statement or a new Confidential Mediation Statement for Residential Foreclosure.

 - Your mediator will call you approximately two weeks before the mediation to discuss your view of the case, the status of any negotiations, and any obstacles to settlement.

 - Mediation sessions generally last 2 hours.
+(Residential Foreclosure cases generally last 45 minutes.)
 Follow-up sessions may be scheduled if both parties agree they are needed and could be helpful.

 - If you reach an agreement in mediation, the mediator will write it and submit it to the court.